Finnish literature: Twenty-first century

-Swedish-language literature
+Finland-Swedish literature

 A strong Swedish-language literature emerged in Finland only in the nineteenth century.
 Before this, Jacob Frese (1690–1729) was a noted Swedish-language poet who was born in Finland and fled to Stockholm after the Russian occupation of his hometown Vyborg (Viipuri in Finnish).
 Known for his baroque poetry often containing religious themes, he considered himself a refugee from Finland and emphasized his Vyborg and Finnish roots in different ways.
 His poem "Echo å Sweriges Allmänne Frögde-Qwäden" (1715), part of which is dedicated to his hometown, has been called "the first work in which a Finn expressed his patriotism and love for his native country" since the Greek poem Magnus Principatus Finlandia by Johan Lillienstedt.
 Another well-known Finnish poet who wrote in Swedish while the country was still part of Sweden was Frans Michael Franzén (1772–1847).
 He was considered an innovator in his youth, when adherence to classical French conventions was still very strong.
 He moved to Sweden in 1811, two years after the Russian annexation of Finland.

 Even after the establishment of Finnish as the primary language of administration and education, Swedish remained important in Finland.

 Johan Ludvig Runeberg (1804–1877) was the most famous Swedish-speaking writer of the nineteenth century.
 The opening poem Our Land (from The Tales of Ensign Stål) was dedicated as the national anthem as early as seventy years before Finnish independence.
 During the early 20th century, the Swedish-language modernism emerged in Finland as one of the most acclaimed literal movements in the history of the country.
 The best-known representative of the movement was Edith Södergran.

 The most famous Swedish-language works from Finland are probably the Moomin books by writer Tove Jansson.
 They are also known in comic strip or cartoon forms.
 Jansson was, however, only one of several Swedish-language writers for children whose work can be understood as part of a wave of innovative 1960s–1970s Nordic-language children's writing; another leading Finnish exponent was Irmelin Sandman Lilius.

 Other prominent twentieth-century Swedish-language writers of Finland are Henrik Tikkanen and Kjell Westö, both noted for their often (semi)-autobiographical realist novels.
 The rise of Finnish-language fantasy and science fiction has been paralleled in Swedish, for example in the work of Johanna Holmström.